-production capabilities for having or grazing.
+production forage capabilities for having or grazing.
 Good salinity tolerance and winter hardiness.
-Barley is superior forage quality as compared to other winter annual cereal grains.
+Barley is have considered to superior forage quality as compared to other winter annual cereal grains.
 Barley exhibits more autumn growth than other winter annual cereals.
 Annual Ryegrass: